-To see what other people have written about staying at Gins, please link here to the New Forest Escapes page on Upfront Reviews.
+To see what other people have written about staying at Gins, please visit the Gins page on the main New Forest Escapes website here.

 Gins is also on Coolstays.
 This is what they’ve written….